JRRitter/Digital-electronics-1/Project/README.md

 # Commander

 This module's main input is the current time number from the countdown module.
-If a change is the detected, the new time is transformed into the minutes : seconds format.
+If a change is detected, the new time is transformed into the minutes : seconds format.
 With this format a command sequence using the CLK and DIO outputs can be formed.

 We use the adress auto increment 1 mode mentioned in its documentation.